· ·

 Barn Luang Prabang Hostel, located at one end of town about 20 minutes walking from the night market.

 I also stopped by one nearby temple, free to enter and somewhat under (re)construction.
-To be honest, I’m a little tired of temples by now and really only want to see exceptional ones, but I have to admit that this one was very pretty lit up at night.
+To be honest, I was a little tired of temples by now and really only wanted to see exceptional ones, but I have to admit that this one was very pretty lit up at night.

 Final Thoughts

 Overall, I enjoyed my adventure on the slow boat and would do it again– though a different route, or on a different river.
 It was really fun experiencing travel without having pre-booked anything; it gave me a taste of what it must’ve been like to travel before the internet.
-If you’re interested in a slightly more adventurous kind of transit then I’d highly recommend trying the slow boat out!
+If you’re interested in a slightly more adventurous kind of transit than the standard bus, train or plane, then I’d highly recommend trying the slow boat out!

 More Southeast Asia adventures: